Tricked-dev/ascella/docs/docs/tech.md

+---
+title: Tech
+description: Tech used in ascella
+---

 ## Frontend

 The document website is made with docusaurus.
 The main website is made with sveltekit and the dashboard is written with nextjs. all websites are deployed to vercel.